corrode/corrode.github.io/content/blog/composition/index.md

 Rust-themed candy bars and other treats.
 Customers love your delights ranging from "Ferris' Fudgy Feast" to "Rusty ICE-cream."

-Next to one-time orders, you would also like to offer a subscription service, which allows customers to receive a box of candy every month.
-So you get to work.

 ## The Order Processing System

 Initially, the only order type you have is a one-time order.